sombriks/enterprise-kotlin-handbook/samples/README.md

 Each project will introduce a new concept which might or might not appear again in the next one, but will be useful when building other things.

+When reading the [docs][0054], there will be links to the sample projects, so read de guide and it will kick you into the samples time to time.

 [0050]: https://en.wikipedia.org/wiki/Don%27t_repeat_yourself
 [0051]: https://en.wikipedia.org/wiki/Open_source
 [0052]: https://www.apache.org/
 [0053]: project-001-hello-world/README.md
 [0054]: ../docs/README.md
+[0055]: ./project-010-spring-example/README.md